juretta/spy/distribution/man/spy.1.md

 spy `watch` supports the following options:

--r, \--recursive=*true|false*
-:   If set to `true` (the default) spy reports changes in the given directory and all its descendants.
-If set to `false` only the changes in the directory itself will be reported.

 -i, \--hidden=*true|false*
 :   If set to `false` (the default) hidden directories/files won't be added to the output.
 Set to `true` to include hidden files/directories.